Inushin/dockerNodeSSL/README.md

 ![docker_facebook_share](https://user-images.githubusercontent.com/57062736/139103227-36f3cb32-c3c1-4158-b99e-25a31e955f44.png)

-This is a complete stack for running a project with Node, MongoDB, NGINX and PHP into Docker containers using docker-compose tool and with Certbot for the HTTPS certificate.
+This is a complete stack for running a projects with Node, MongoDB, NGINX and PHP into Docker containers using docker-compose tool and with Certbot for the HTTPS certificate.

 It is composed by 4 containers: